A comprehensive list of eligible and ineligible expenses

 - vision shaping.

 Vitamins - Daily multivitamins taken for general well-being are not reimbursable.
-Vitamins taken as treatment for a specific medical condition diagnosed by a physician are reimbursable when accompanied by a physician's diagnosis letter and a prescription.
+Vitamins taken as treatment for a specific medical condition are reimbursable with a medical diagnosis.
+See Prenatal vitamins.

 Wage continuation policies - Premiums paid under wage continuation policies are not reimbursable.